 Salary and Career Outlook

-The BLS reports jobs for writers and authors are expected to grow at the slower than average rate of 2% from 2014 to 2024.
+The BLS reports jobs for writers and authors are expected to experience little to no change from 2018 to 2028.
 The BLS predicts writers with electronic media expertise might gain an advantage in this competitive field.

 Speech writers should acquire a bachelor's degree in journalism, communications or English.
 Students interested in writing speeches for politicians might find it useful to obtain a political science minor.